NAV on 2019/07/22

 He was one of the founder members of the large cap team and played a role in designing the large cap investment process.

 He is currently a member of the equity selection group at Sanlam Investment Management.

 Satrix Investment Team

-Satrix MSCI World Equity Index Feeder Fund-Dec 18
+Satrix MSCI World Equity Index Feeder Fund-Mar 19

-The MSCI World Index (in rand terms) managed a return of about 8.4% (5% in US dollar) over the last three months.
-This difference in return was mainly due to the rand depreciating by about 3% against the US dollar over this period. depreciation playing a major role.
+The MSCI World Index (in Rand terms) managed a return of about 12.76% (12.48%in US Dollar) over the last three months - this slight difference in return was mainly due to the Rand weakening slightly against the US Dollar over this period. depreciation playing a major role.

-For the year to date 2018 the rand return for this index was around 6%, with Rand depreciation playing a major role.
+For the year 2018 the Rand return for this index was around 6%, with Rand depreciation playing a major role.